 C-Reactive Protein (CRP)

-C-Reactive Protein (CRP) is synthesized in the liver.
-CRP begins to rise within 4-6 hours after stimulus from an inflammation/infection.
-The level doubles every eight hours and peaks at 36-50 hours.
+C-reactive protein (CRP) is synthesized in the liver.
+It begins to rise within 4–6 hours after a stimulus from an inflammation or infection.
+The level doubles every eight hours and peaks at 36–50 hours.

 CRP is a sensitive marker of inflammation and tissue damage.
 However, it has a low specificity.
 Conditions other than sepsis that can cause a rise in CRP levels include: